Never use JPEG in your workflow

 - Recommended 300dpi at 25% minimum

-- Ensure that your photograph is taken at the highest resolution possible and save at 400dpi.
-Why this high?, Rule of thumb is twice thy dpi to the lpi.
+- Ensure that your photograph is taken at the highest resolution possible. and save at 400dpi.
+Why this high?, Rule of thumb is twice the dpi to the lpi.
 300dpi is suitable for presses that run screen of 150lpi.
 These days most good printers use 200 line screen which need a higher resolution – hence 4oodpi.
+Also you many need to use this image again for large format work.
+So with have one master file for everything or several files at the correct size.

 - All photography should be taken and supplied as RAW files.
 Note Photoshop will open these as 8bit files only, you have to tell it to open at 16bit.